magento/merchdocs/src/live-search/overview.md

 group: marketing
 sections:
   - title: Quick Tour
-    content: With a focus on speed, relevance, and ease of use, Live Search is a game changer for shoppers and merchants alike.
-Follow along for a quick tour of Live Search from the storefront.
+    content: Follow along for a quick storefront tour of Live Search.
     url: /live-search/quick-tour.html

   - title: Onboarding
-    content: The Live Search module is installed from the command line of the server and connects as a service to your Magento installation.
-For installation instructions, see the Live Search developer documentation.
+    content: See the Live Search developer documentation to install and connect the module as a service for your Magento installation.
     url: /live-search/onboarding.html

   - title: Workspace